KelCodesStuff/KelCodesStuff/README.md

 ## <h3 align="left"> <img align="center" src="https://img.icons8.com/color/50/trophy.png"/> Achievements</h3>

 iOS Development
-- Refactored a legacy UIKit banking application to SwiftUI, modernizing the user interface and achieving a 20% reduction in app bundle size and a 15% improvement in initial load times, enhancing user experience.
+- Refactored a UIKit banking application to SwiftUI as part of a four-engineer team, modernizing the user interface resulting in a 15% improvement in initial load times.
-- Analyzed memory usage with Instruments, identifying and optimizing performance bottlenecks, and reduced memory consumption by 10%.
+- Analyzed memory usage with Instruments, identifying and optimizing performance bottlenecks, leading to a reduction in memory consumption by 35%.
-- Built core functionalities using SwiftOTP for an authenticator application, including token storage and generation of time-based one-time passwords (TOTP), improving user security and account protection.
+- Built core functionalities using SwiftOTP for a password manager application, including token storage and generation of time-based one-time passwords (TOTP), improving user security and account protection.
 - Leveraged CryptoSwift to implement on-device AES-256 encryption for secure storage and management of sensitive user credentials, including usernames, passwords, and TOTP secrets.
 - Developed and maintained comprehensive unit and UI tests using XCTest and XCUITest, ensuring code quality, functionality, and a 30% reduction in crash reports measured by Sentry.